-The nature of the seabed surrounding Geese Channel is very complex.
-The area contains numerous rocks and shoals, often surrounded by thick areas of kelp.
+The nature of the seabed surrounding the Geese Islands for the most part is gently sloping with the exception of the northeast extent of the sheet where several offlying drying rocks have been identified.
+The area also contains numerous drying rocks within close proximity of the Geese Islands, often surrounded by thick areas of kelp.
 Typically, kelp grows from the MLLW line to 20m water depth.
 It is often visible on, or just below the sea surface, in the downward-looking digital imagery.
 Most gaps in lidar data coverage, in less than 20m depth, are directly attributed to the presence of kelp.2